Reid Health believes the COVID-19 vaccine represents our greatest opportunity to end the coronavirus pandemic.

 The latest vaccine information

-The Indiana State Department of Health (ISDH) has opened the next phase of vaccine recipients to include 60 years and older.* Pfizer only.
+The Indiana State Department of Health (ISDH) has opened the next phase of vaccine recipients to include 12* years and older.* Pfizer only.
 A parent or legal guardian must be present and signature is required to vaccinate a minor.

-Eligible community members can schedule an appointment through the state website, www.ourshot.in.gov.
+Community members can schedule an appointment through the state website, www.ourshot.in.gov.
 If you need assistance from the state to schedule your appointment, you may call 211.
-If you have any issues with scheduling using the state resources, please call the Kuhlman Center Clinic at (765) 935-8484, Mon. - Fri., 7a - 5p.

 Refer to the Indiana state website for other important information on the vaccine.

 Ohio residents can find up to date vaccine distribution information at Ohio Department of Health COVID-19 Vaccine Program.

 True or False: Busting myths & confirming facts about the COVID-19 vaccine